ASME Landmark #131 (1947)

 Whoa, lots of info in there.
 I was interested in the history of the company, back when it was the Hartford Machine Screw Company.
 You see me standing in the picture above (with safety glasses) with that old machine?
 Well, check this out – that is the machine that “started it all.”
 (That wording isn’t mine, it’s on the display.)
 This is the first automatic screw machine invented by Christopher Spencer!
 From this first “Hartford Automatic” sprang all the great automatic screw machine industries of the present day (I’ll ignore the obvious joke.)

 Well, that’s just cool.
 It’s nice to see a company steeped in somewhat unknown history proudly displaying it in the random old cafeteria room.
 What’s that?
 The name Christopher Minor Spencer jogs a CTMQ memory for you?
-It should… For back at museum visit # 25, The Old Manchester Museum which had a nice display on one of Spencer’s other hugely important inventions:
+It should… For back at an early museum visit, The Old Manchester Museum they a nice display on one of Spencer’s other hugely important inventions –

 Christopher Miner Spencer (June 20, 1833 – January 14, 1922) was an American inventor, from Manchester, Connecticut, who invented the Spencer repeating rifle (one of the earliest models of lever-action rifle), a steam powered “horseless carriage”, and several other inventions.
 He developed the first fully automatic turret lathe, which in its small- to medium-sized form is also known as a screw machine.